top of page

 A premium holiday flat should feel effortless to own and straightforward to let.
 That does not happen by accident.
 It is usually the result of careful planning at development stage.

 Layout is one of the clearest indicators.
 Flats that waste internal space, underdeliver on storage or compromise natural light may still photograph well, but they are harder to live in and less competitive in the rental market.
-Buyers should look for proportions that support actual use - open-plan living areas that are genuinely functional, bedrooms with adequate dimensions, outdoor space that adds real value, and bathrooms finished to a standard consistent with the asking price.
+Buyers should look for proportions that support actual use: open-plan living areas that are genuinely functional, bedrooms with adequate dimensions, outdoor space that adds real value, and bathrooms finished to a standard consistent with the asking price.

 Amenities also need scrutiny.
 A pool or shared terrace can enhance appeal, but only if the wider development is well executed and properly maintained.
 Resort-style features are attractive when supported by long-term management standards.
 Without that, service charges can rise while the asset ages poorly.